saas2guys/dadosfinanceiros.com.br/docs/PRODUCTION_DEPLOYMENT.md

-# Production Deployment Guide for dadosfinanceiros.com.br
+# Production Deployment Guide for financialdata.online

 This guide provides step-by-step instructions for deploying your Django application to production with proper CSRF token support and security configurations.